London Weekend Television: Presentation

 LWT's initial on-screen look featured the name London Weekend Television in white zooming in on a black background accompanied by an electronic jingle; some shows, such as On the Buses, used only a still caption "From London Weekend Television", either in silence, or over the start of the show's theme music.
 This was replaced the following year by an ident featuring a rotating disc (a stylised laurel wreath) on screen against a grey (later orange) background with the caption in the centre accompanied by a simple acoustic ident theme.
 The '"Television" part of the name was dropped on-screen, with LWT merely called "London Weekend".

 LWT's most recognisable identity – the 'River' – was introduced on Friday 18 September 1970, featuring a stripe made up of blue, white and red moving across the black background in the shape of an 'L' and 'W'; the 'Television' part of the name remained absent.
-Designed by graphics designer Terry Griffiths, his modified version introduced in early 1978 revived the full name; at the end, the river sections snapped down into the striped LWT logo.
+Designed by graphics designer Terry Griffiths, his modified version introduced on 1 September 1978 revived the full name; at the end, the river sections snapped down into the striped LWT logo.
 The ident jingle, composed by Harry Rabinowitz, was also remixed.

 LWT dropped in-vision announcers in January 1983, and on Friday 9 September that year, introduced a new local CGI ident, bearing the company slogan 'Your Weekend ITV', with an additional ident appearing in 1984.

 On Friday 29 August 1986, a new set of CGI idents by The Computer Film Company aired for the first time: